 Why prior layerwise methods did not stick

 Per-layer learning rates are not a new idea.
-LARS, LAMB, and the blockwise scheme from Wang et al. (2025) all tried to address layer heterogeneity.
-The v2 revision benchmarks LLR against all of them and identifies a common failure mode: prior methods only beat the uniform baseline when that baseline was tuned to a suboptimal LR.
+LARS, LAMB, and the blockwise sharpness scheme from Wang et al. (2025) all tried to address layer heterogeneity.
+The v3 revision benchmarks LLR against all of them and identifies a common failure mode: prior methods only beat the uniform baseline when that baseline was tuned to a suboptimal LR.
 Against a properly tuned uniform schedule, they lost.

 Among the methods benchmarked, LLR is the only one to outperform a properly tuned uniform LR schedule.
 The difference appears to come from the diagnostic quality of the spectral signal.
 Methods that rely on gradient norm or weight norm heuristics conflate “large update” with “needs a large update.”
 The spectral heavy-tailedness metric separates structural rigidity from mere scale.